vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/session.md

 This session successfully enhanced the `buildforce plan` command with initialization checks.
 The implementation includes:

-1. A utility function `isBuildforceInitialized()` that checks if the `.buildforce` folder exists in a specified directory.
+1. A utility function `isBuildforceInitialized()` that checks if the `buildforce` folder exists in a specified directory.

 2. A user-friendly prompt function `promptForInitialization()` that: